rocoloco321/MKDS-ARM9-Music-Editor/README.md

 2. Open the program, it will guide you trough the editing
 3. Enjoy

+Note:I don't know if this work with an arm9 that isn't from the European verison of MKDS

 Special thanks to Ermelber, Yami and MKDasher, without them this wouldn't be possible!

 Original Readme